eighty20results/pmpro-limit-post-views/readme.txt

 Tags: paid memberships pro, pmpro, dagbladet, post encryption, Requires at least: 3.0
 Tested up to: 4.4.
-Stable tag: .3
+Stable tag: .4

-Integrates with Paid Memberships Pro to hide (encrypt & blur) with a pretty overlay & call to action the content protected by a PMPro membership level.
+Integrates with Paid Memberships Pro to hide  content (encrypt & blur) with a pretty overlay & call to action when content is protected by a PMPro membership level.

 == Description ==